 - When a student logs into a public or computer lab workstation, the student’s current balance will be displayed.

-- Each time a student wants to print a document, a confirmation dialog box will appear before the job is printed to the network printer.
+- Each time a student wants to print a document, a confirmation dialog box will appear before the job is printed to the printing cloud or a networked printer.
 The student has a choice to either print or cancel the printing of the document.

 - When a student’s balance goes below 101 pages, a low balance notification message will be e-mailed to the student.
 This is a one-time e-mail.
 No repeat messages are sent.